pulsejet/memories/docs/hw-transcoding.md

         The `NEXTCLOUD_HOST` environment variable must be set to the URL of your Nextcloud instance.
 If you are using a reverse proxy, you must set this to the URL of the reverse proxy.
 If you are using a self-signed certificate or http, you must also set `NEXTCLOUD_ALLOW_INSECURE=1`.
 This URL is used to download the transcoder binary and to connect to the Nextcloud instance.

     !!! tip "Setup for NVENC"
         If you want to use NVENC instead of VA-API, uncomment the `runtime` line and remove the `devices` section above.
 You will need to install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) on your host.
+You may also need to switch to the CUDA scaler in the Memories admin panel.

 1. You can now configure the go-vod connect address in the Memories admin panel to point to the external container. go-vod uses port `47788` by default, so in our example the **connection address** would be set to **`go-vod:47788`**.